Murder of Harvey and Jeannette Crewe: Disappearance and discovery

 An investigation team, led by Detective Inspector Bruce Hutton, arrived at 5:00 p.m.
 The house was searched, fingerprinted, sampled and photographed.
-In the living room, brain tissue was found on Harvey’s armchair, and a bloody smear indicated that a body was dragged from the living room.
-In the kitchen, blood was found on the floor and watered-down blood was found on the cupboards.
+In the living room, brain tissue was found on Harvey’s armchair, and a bloody smear indicated that a body had been dragged from the living room.
+In the kitchen, blood was found on the floor, and watered-down blood was found on the cupboards.

 The following day, Hutton heard from the doctor who examined Rochelle.
-Her skin tone indicated that she had lost 1-2 lbs., but the doctor concluded that someone had fed her 48 hours before she was discovered, or three days after the murder of her parents.
+Her skin tone indicated that she had lost 1-2 lbs., but the doctor concluded that someone had fed her 48 hours before she was discovered, or about three days after the death of her parents.
 A witness said that, on June 19th, he saw a fair-haired woman in a green Hillman car on the Crewe property.
 That woman has never been identified.

 On the morning of August 16, 1970, two men were fishing downstream of the Tuakau Bridge, on New Zealand’s longest river, the Waikato.
-There, they found the partially-submerged body of Jeannette Crewe, wrapped in a bedspread and curtain fabric, which were secured with copper wire.
+There, they found Jeannette's partially-submerged body, wrapped in a bedspread and curtain fabric, which were secured with copper wire.

-On September 16, 1970, 5km downstream from the bridge, police found the body of Harvey Crewe.
-It had been weighed down by a vehicle axle.
+On September 16, 1970, 5km downstream from the bridge, police found Harvey's body.
+A vehicle axle had apparently weighed it down.

-In both cases, Len Demler identified the remains.
-Both victims were found to have died by being shot in the head with a .22 calibre rifle, with Jeannette sustaining the additional pre-mortem injury of a broken nose from being struck across the face with a blunt object.
-Her body was fully-clothed and she had not been sexually assaulted.
+In both cases, Demler identified the remains.
+Both victims had been shot in the head with a .22 calibre rifle, with Jeannette sustaining the additional pre-mortem injury of a broken nose from being struck across the face with a blunt object.
+Her body was fully clothed, and there was no evidence of sexual assault.